Cher (1987 album): Background

 Five years after the release of Cher's last album, I Paralyze, and her decision to focus on a film career, Cher signed with Geffen Records (which would later absorb one of her former labels, MCA Records) and was rushed to the studio to record what would become her comeback album.
-The self-titled album, Cher, was released in the fall of 1987 and was produced by Michael Bolton, Jon Bon Jovi, Richie Sambora and Desmond Child.
+The album, Cher, was released in the fall of 1987 and was produced by Michael Bolton, Jon Bon Jovi, Richie Sambora and Desmond Child.
 Among the notable guest artists, Bonnie Tyler and Darlene Love were backing vocalists on "Perfection".

 After a series of pop and disco records, Cher moved to a radio-friendly rock sound, which helped her get back onto the charts.
 The album includes a new version of her 1966 hit "Bang Bang (My Baby Shot Me Down)", Michael Bolton's "I Found Someone"—which Bolton and Mark Mangold had originally written for Laura Branigan, released on her 1985 album Hold Me—several songs written by Desmond Child, and two by Diane Warren, who would go on to write many more songs for the singer.

-This was also her third album to be named Cher or Chér, as Gypsys, Tramps and Thieves was initially released under the name Chér before it was retitled following the success of the single of the same name, while a studio album in 1966 was also entitled Chér.
+This was also her third album to be named Cher or Chér, as Gypsys, Tramps & Thieves was initially released under the name Chér before it was retitled following the success of the single of the same name, while a studio album in 1966 was also titled Chér.